Links on SoundGuys may earn us a commission. Learn more.

 HD 660S2

 Three years after the release of the HD 660S, Sennheiser is back with a refresh: the HD 660S2.
-Billed as a successor to the original high-end headphones but with a more “relaxed” sound, this new entry have a lot to prove.
+Billed as a successor to the original high-end headphones but with a more “relaxed” sound, this new entry has much to prove.
 Does it offer a compelling reason to buy over the rest of the Sennheiser stable?

-The Sennheiser HD 660S2 is for anyone looking for a set of open-back headphones that perform well for music listening, and don’t overemphasize the highs.
-This product is meant for a quiet area like a home office or computer area.
+The Sennheiser HD 660S2 is for anyone looking for a set of open-back headphones that perform well for music listening and don’t overemphasize the highs.
+This product is meant for a quiet home office or computer area.

 What’s it like to use the Sennheiser HD 660S2?

-The Sennheiser HD 660S2 is a set of high-end open-back headphones, and true to its role has a lot in common with cans in this niche.
-Specifically: it’s built for sound quality and sound quality only, so there’s little in the way of advanced features or frills, instead focusing on comfort and performance above any other concern.
+The Sennheiser HD 660S2 is a set of high-end open-back headphones, and true to its role, it has a lot in common with cans in this niche.
+Specifically: it’s built for sound quality and the sound quality only, so there’s little in the way of advanced features or frills, instead focusing on comfort and performance above any other concern.

-The large driver elements are housed in rigid plastic with an open-back grille, allowing for the impression of more “natural” sound in a quiet environment.
-Open backs aren’t without their tradeoffs, though, as they’ll let in all the noise around you as well.
+The large drivers are housed in rigid plastic with an open-back grille, allowing for the impression of more “natural” sound in a quiet environment.
+Open backs aren’t without their tradeoffs, though, as they’ll also let in all the noise around you.
 This may not be a drawback for your use case, but it’s important to remember that open-back headphones will not only let in all the noise around you, but these products will also leak sound to anyone within earshot.
-Headphones don’t require a high loudness because your ears are very close to the drivers, but if you’re really rockin’ out, someone else could hear what you’re listening to.
+Headphones don’t require a high loudness because your ears are very close to the drivers, but if you’re rockin’ out, someone else could hear what you’re listening to.

-Each ear cup is ringed by a velour ovoid pad that is fairly pliable and not very stiff.
-Because the pad is so large and the band is very rigid, the Sennheiser HD 660S2 distributes its weight fairly well—but if you crank them down too tightly it does lead to some fatigue.
-I can clear 6 hours of continuous listening time no sweat when fit properly.
+Each ear cup is ringed by a velour ovoid pad that is relatively pliable and not very stiff.
+Because the pad is so large and the band is very rigid, the Sennheiser HD 660S2 distributes its weight reasonably well — but if you crank them down too tightly, it leads to some fatigue.
+With the proper fit, I can clear 6 hours of continuous listening time with no sweat.

-On the bottom of each ear cup are the proprietary 2 pin push connectors Sennheiser’s been using for years, so getting your own replacements should be easy if something happens to the stock cable.
-Unfortunately the cable is a standard Y shape, meaning that it’s more likely to get caught on something should you be in tight quarters.
+On the bottom of each ear cup are the proprietary two-pin push connectors Sennheiser’s been using for years, so getting replacements should be easy if something happens to the stock cable.
+Unfortunately, the cable is a standard Y shape, meaning it’s more likely to get caught on something if you are in tight quarters.

 How does the Sennheiser HD 660S2 connect?

-Just like its predecessor, the Sennheiser HD 660S2 connects to your source via the included 1.8 meter cable.
-Said cable terminates in a 1/4 inch TRS plug, with 2 pin plugs at the top of the Y-shaped cable connecting into each ear cup.
-Like with other products that do the whole TRS termination “backwards” (using a dongle to offer a 3.5mm plug instead of an adapter to get a 1/4 inch one), I want to note the design here is very inconvenient if you change sources often.
-Lots of other products—including some from Sennheiser—have managed to use the threaded 1/4 adapter on top of a 3.5mm plug without much hassle, and it doesn’t add even more cable length or the need for fabricating more parts.
-Of course, if these headphones are going to live by a desk and never leave, it isn’t an issue.
+Like its predecessor, the Sennheiser HD 660S2 connects to your source via the included 1.8-meter cable.
+Said cable terminates in a 1/4 inch TRS plug, with two-pin plugs at the top of the Y-shaped cable connecting into each ear cup.
+Like other products that do the whole TRS termination “backwards” (using a dongle to offer a 3.5mm plug instead of an adapter to get a 1/4 inch one), I want to note the design here is very inconvenient if you change sources often.
+Lots of other products — including some from Sennheiser — have managed to use the threaded 1/4 adapter on top of a 3.5mm plug without much hassle, and it doesn’t add even more cable length or the need for fabricating more parts.
+Of course, it isn’t an issue if these headphones will live by a desk and never leave.
 It’s just a strange design choice that probably shouldn’t exist anymore.

-As the cable is removable, that also means it’s replaceable with the compatible options sold by Sennheiser.
-This is huge for longevity, and also allows you to tinker if you need a longer cable.
-We caution you not to go too deep down the audiophile cable rabbit hole—it really doesn’t matter what cables you get if they can satisfy the requirements of the headphones, and basically everything will.
+As the cable is removable, it’s replaceable with options sold by Sennheiser.
+This is huge for longevity and allows you to tinker if you need a longer cable.
+We caution you not to go too deep down the audiophile cable rabbit hole — it doesn’t matter what cables you get if they can satisfy the requirements of the headphones, and everything will.

-Inside the packaging is a supplementary cable that terminates in a 4.4mm Pentaconn connector.
-This allows the use of headphone amps with balanced outputs for higher voltage levels, but we’re willing to bet that only a handful of HD 660S2 buyers are going to be using this cable simply due to the fact that the TRS plug is more than capable of making the most of these headphones.
+A supplementary cable terminates in a 4.4mm Pentaconn connector inside the packaging.
+This allows the use of headphone amps with balanced outputs for higher voltage levels.
+Still, we’re willing to bet that only a handful of HD 660S2 buyers will use this cable simply because the TRS plug can make the most of these headphones.

-You probably don’t need an amp for the Sennheiser HD 660S2, but if you like to make equalizer adjustments it could help provide some additional gain and headroom.
-The headphones don’t actually require a lot of power to drive on their own, though they have a relatively high impedance for modern cans.
+You probably don’t need an amp for the Sennheiser HD 660S2, but if you like to make equalizer adjustments, it could help provide some additional gain and headroom.
+The headphones don’t require much power to drive independently, though they have a relatively high impedance for modern cans.

 Specification | Value |